jeremiahseun/jeremiahseun/README.md

     <img alt="Instagram" src="https://img.shields.io/badge/Instagram-C13584?style=for-the-badge&logo=instagram&logoColor=white">
   </a>

-- 👋 Hi, I’m Jeremiah Oluwaseun ERINOLA
+- 👋 Hi, I’m Jeremiah Oluwaseun ERINOLA.
-- 💼 I'm a Lead Mobile Engineer.
+- 💼 I'm a Mobile Engineer with 4 years of experience building world-class applications and products for everyday use.
-- I am currently building [Scrolly](https://www.instagram.com/official.scrolly) - An EDTech startup that provides Educational solutions for the African continent.
+- 💻 I am currently building [Scrolly](https://www.instagram.com/official.scrolly) and a next generation Financial Technology for Africa.
-- 💬 Talk to me about freelancing opportunities in Flutter and Dart and website design in WordPress.
+- 💬 Talk to me about freelancing opportunities in Flutter and Dart.
 - 🥇 I am currently learning Swift and Swift UI.
 - 👯 I’m looking to collaborate on mobile engineering projects.